cosmos/ibc-go/docs/apps/transfer/04_messages.md

 This message is expected to fail if:

-- `SourcePort` is invalid (see 24-host naming requirements)
+- `SourcePort` is invalid (see [24-host naming requirements](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#paths-identifiers-separators).
-- `SourceChannel` is invalid (see 24-host naming requirements)
+- `SourceChannel` is invalid (see [24-host naming requirements](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#paths-identifiers-separators)).
 - `Token` is invalid (denom is invalid or amount is negative)
-- `Token.Amount` is not positive
+  - `Token.Amount` is not positive.
-- `Sender` is empty
-- `Receiver` is empty
-- `TimeoutHeight` and `TimeoutTimestamp` are both zero
   - `Token.Denom` is not a valid IBC denomination as per [ADR 001 - Coin Source Tracing](./../../../../docs/architecture/adr-001-coin-source-tracing.md).
+- `Sender` is empty.
+- `Receiver` is empty.
+- `TimeoutHeight` and `TimeoutTimestamp` are both zero.

 This message will send a fungible token to the counterparty chain represented by the counterparty Channel End connected to the Channel End with the identifiers `SourcePort` and `SourceChannel`.

 The denomination provided for transfer should correspond to the same denomination represented on this chain.
 The prefixes will be added as necessary upon by the receiving chain.